mvolkmann/blog/src/smalltalk/24-reflection.md

 - `TemporariesDeclartionNode`

+  This class is specific to Cuis Smalltalk.

 - `TemporaryDeclartionNode`

+  This class is specific to Cuis Smalltalk.

 TODO: Describe each of the node types above.

+Squeak Smalltalk adds the classes `CommentNode`, `FieldNode`, and `FutureNode` which are not present in Cuis Smalltalk.

 For an example of parsing Smalltalk code and printing a representation of the parse tree, see the GitHub repository